Plattar/plattar-ios-sdk/README.md

 Plattar SDK is written in Objective-C and the sample provided in modern Swift.
 For an Objective-C sample, please make a feature request using the issue tracker!

 ARKit is only supported on selected IOS devices.
 Check the [Supported Device List](https://www.apple.com/au/ios/augmented-reality) for more info.

+### WebXR Preview

+All Plattar Apps are eligable for preview via the [WebXR Device API](https://github.com/immersive-web/webxr).

+WebXR is a device API which allows running Augmented Reality/Virtual Reality content via a supported Web Browser.
+View our [WebXR Setup Instructions](https://github.com/Plattar/PlattarSDK-Android-Public/wiki/WebXR---Preview) on how to preview your Plattar app via WebXR.

 ### Questions and Feature Requests